empsp/xmlslurper/README.md

 2. Read all the elements that match the given path.
 3. Read all the elements that contain the given attribute.
 4. Read all the elements that have the given attribute with specific value/values different than/value matching given regex expression.
-5. Read all the elements that are siblings (`*`) of a given elements.
+5. Read all the elements that are siblings (`*`) under a given elements.
 6. Read all the elements that are descendants (`**`) of a given elements.
 7. Combine the siblings (`*`) and descendants (`**`) to gain even more fine-grained search results.
 8. All of the above except that n-th elements will be choosen that match the given path/attribute/value with respect to siblings (`*`) and descendants (`**`).
 9. Or, a single first/n-th element will be choosen that match the given path/attribute/value with respect to siblings (`*`) and descendants (`**`).
 After the element is provided, the parser will break further xml file processing.
-10. Collect all the elements that match the given path/attribute/value with respect to siblings (`*`) and descendants (`**`).

 All of the above will return searched nodes together with parent nodes of those nodes.
 This way, the developers have the possibility to deduce where the node is placed within the descendants tree of the xml file.
 The returned information will be split among two events, start node and end node events.
-End node events contain additional information regarding the node's text.
+End node events contain additional information regarding nodes' text.
 The developer can decide if both events are of his interest, or only a start node or only an end node.

 Additionally the library ensures that:

-1. Namespace awareness can be turned on/off (feature turned on by default).
 1. `@NotNull`/`@Nullable` interfaces will be adhered to.
 2. XMLSlurper will release all of the resources after the execution (including the `InputStream` given).
 3. Single XMLSlurper instance can be reused many times, however the paths must be redefined.
 4. `XMLNode` objects are meaningfully equal only by the ids which will be unique only to the scope of a single xml file processing.
 Consecutive parsing of a different xml file will produce objects with different data but with matching ids.
 Therefore `XMLNode` objects are not fit and designed to be stored, instead the information should be extracted and the objects should be left for garbage collection.
+5. Namespace awareness can be turned on/off (feature turned on by default).

 ### Movie Database sample xml file